joshcanhelp/josh-to-11/content/md/post/102-tracking-your-body-data-to-stay-motivated.md

 Tips and tricks for collecting data
 -----------------------------------

 - I think the real power of data comes when you can visualize it so graph that shit!
-I set my verical axis to include my starting point and my goal so I don’t get an unrealistic view of the information.
+I set my vertical axis to include my starting point and my goal so I don’t get an unrealistic view of the information.
 I also only graph the weekly numbers because those are the only ones that truly matter.
 You need a couple of weeks to make this worth your while.

 ![tracking-weight-BF-miles](/_images/2009/08/tracking-weight-bf-miles.jpg "tracking-weight-BF-miles")